bdyontar/NoSeMaze/Documentation/userGuide.md

 ### Starting the UI

-To start the UI, run *main.py* from the *Autonomouse Controller* folder using python version 3.10 or above.
+To start the UI, run *main.py* from the *NoSeMaze Controller* folder using python version 3.10 or above.

 > **Important** :
 > The UI is dependent on niDAQmx as it communicates with the NI Board using niDAQmx library.
 Make sure to install it before starting the UI.